Wildfowl and Wetlands Trust (WWT) is committed to protecting its members’ and supporters’ personal information.

 - To enable WWT to maintain a record of supporters’ relationships with the organisation

-- For analysis leading to the production of management information relating to income generation and business development
+- For analysis leading to the production of management information relating to income generation and supporter development

 - In relation to correspondence entered into with WWT by any offline or online channel